 Arpent: urban studies and land-use planning

 Three water science graduates—Anne Carabin, Patricia Gomez, and Claudie Ratté-Fortin—have created an intelligent online tool to reduce road salt use with a view to preventing the contamination of nearby freshwater sources.
-The app, called GuIA, at the 2019 AquaHacking Challenge.
+The app, called GuIA, won 2nd prize at the 2019 AquaHacking Challenge.
+INRS’s Clean Nature team took second place in the 2019 AquaHacking Challenge with a smart solution to reduce the vast amounts of salt put down on the roads in winter and address the issue of freshwater contamination.

 Geolearn: connecting geoscience research and the mining industry